agda/agda/HACKING.md

     git rebase master          # get fresh upstream patches, keep own work on top git commit -p              # record some more patches

+    make type-check            # ensure compilation
-    make install-bin test      # ensure compilation and tests
+    make quicker-install-bin   # install non-optimized agda-quicker, use it for testing make install-bin test      # ensure compilation and tests (optional)

     # Done!
-If you have commit rights:

-    ## Merge into master
-    git checkout master
-    git merge issue1234        # merge into master make install-bin test      # ensure compilation and tests git push

-    ## Merge into future  (SKIP THIS STEP FOR NOW)
-    git checkout future
-    git merge master           # merge master into future make install-bin test      # ensure compilation and tests git push
-    git branch -d issue1234    # delete the branch

-    # Otherwise, push branch to your GitHub fork of Agda and create a pull
-    # request.
-    git push -u myfork issue1234
+    git push -u upstream issue1234
+    # Open a pull request and wait for CI to succeed.
-    Go to https://github.com/agda/agda and click the "New pull request" button next to the branch dropdown.
+    # E.g. go to https://github.com/agda/agda and click the "New pull request" button

-The above procedure has the drawback that with each checkout, many source files are touched and recompilation is slow.
-Here is an alternative workflow, if you have commit rights and two local repositories, one on master and one on future (both up-to-date).

-    master$  git checkout -b issue1234
-    master$  git commit ...
-    master$  git checkout master
-    master$  git merge issue1234
-    master$  make install-bin test
-    master$  git push
-    master$  git branch -d issue1234

-    # Now fast-forward master branch without checking it out.
-    # Merge it into future.

-    future$ git fetch origin master:master
-    future$ git pull
-    future$ git merge master
-    future$ make install-bin test
-    future$ git push
+    # next to the branch dropdown.
+    # Get feedback from other developers.

+    # The accepted pull request can be merged into master as follows:
+    # * "Squash and merge" if some commits in between are not meaningful or do not pass CI.
+    # * "Rebase and merge" if each commit is meaningful and compiles and ideally passes all tests.
+    # Creating merge commits is discouraged but might be preferable in exceptional cases..

 Finding the commit that introduced a regression
 -----------------------------------------------